sau2382/sau2382/README.md

 - 👋 Hi, I’m Saurabh Gupta
-- 👀 I’m code enthusiast and intrested in springboot, spring cloud, Nodejs, kafka, various NO SQL DBs like Neo4j & OrientDB.
+- 👀 I’m code enthusiast and interested in springboot, spring cloud, Nodejs, kafka, various NO SQL DBs like Neo4j & OrientDB.
 - 🌱 I’m currently learning Nodejs and AWS
 - 📫 How to reach me - Post a comment on my GitHub account.